Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ### Incorrect JDK version

-The ACS container is not starting properly and it is showing Java compatibility errors in the logs:
+The Content Services container is not starting properly and it is showing Java compatibility errors in the logs:

 ```text
 org.springframework.beans.factory.CannotLoadBeanClassException: